abermejillo/molecular_dynamics_argon/journal.md

 ### Progress

-First, we will briefly comment how the tasks from the bulletlist have been performed and by who.
+First, we will briefly comment how the tasks from the bulletlist have been performed and by whom.

-1. @mserraperalta improved the [FCC lattice](ba0bff1808cd77a76a5e20e0302df5c13dd83f8a) and changed it's funcitonality so that the box is completely filled .
+1. @mserraperalta improved the [FCC lattice](ba0bff1808cd77a76a5e20e0302df5c13dd83f8a) and changed it's funcitonality so that the box is completely filled.
 2. @dbedialaunetar plotted the [comparison of energy conservation](7a260d04f6b65d94c4cce513cd282ae7f5161976) with the two algorithms.
 3. @abermejillo implemented the [initialization of the particles velocities](f44ddcde776c63d3378df038a3600f2d4896ae9c) according to a gaussian distribution and analysed it was correct by computing a [density probability function](dbe60d9bb168aa7b3fb4418ac4043e082581a361).
 4. @mserraperalta implemented the [rescaling of the velocities](9e211f71a1801dac2880b04aa339a47baf336905) until the system is thermalised to a given temperature